Yocto Kria Support¶

 Build wic image for kria-zynqmp-generic¶

-From 2024.2 onwards, user can generate a common wic image that dynamically supports all 3 Kria SOM starter kits.
-However, it requires a few extra steps to generate.
+In 2024.2 , you can generate a common wic image that dynamically supports all three Kria SOM starter kits with a few extra steps to generate.

-Build the DTB for k26 and k24 machines.
-Note, can also use -sdt machines if sdt flow is desired
+# Build the DTB for K26 and K24 machines.
+You can also use -sdt machines if the SDT flow is desired.

 MACHINE=k26-smk bitbake virtual/dtb